CMASCenter/pcluster-cmaq/README.md

 git pull
 ```

-<a href="https://pcluster-cmaq.readthedocs.io/en/latest/index.html">Link to ParallelCluster Tutorial</a>
+<a href="https://pcluster-cmaq.readthedocs.io/en/latest/index.html">Link to CMAQ on AWS Tutorial</a>